Resources for Educators

-“Don’t Let the Ticks Bite” Tool Kit, This toolkit from the California Department of Health contains tick bite prevention information for children and is suitable for use in the classroom, with scouting and other youth groups, or at home.
-COTBDAA uses many of the resources provided in this tool kit for our kid friendly “Colorado Tick Talks”.
+- “Don’t Let the Ticks Bite” Tool Kit, This toolkit from the California Department of Health contains tick bite prevention information for children and is suitable for use in the classroom, with scouting and other youth groups, or at home.
 Visit the California Department of Health for these resources.

 Lyme Disease in Colorado Students

-Though Lyme is not commonly believed to occur in Colorado, many children and families in Colorado have been impacted by this disease.
+Though Lyme is not widely believed to occur in Colorado, many children and families in Colorado have been impacted by this disease.
 These children and families are faced with unique challenges and stresses that are not often understood, even by close family and friends.
-Fluctuating symptoms, difficulty with access to medical care, financial and emotional strain, especially if there is also a parent in the household that is infected as well.
+Fluctuating symptoms, difficulty with access to medical care, financial and emotional strain, especially if there is also a parent in the household that is infected.

 One of the most challenging things about pediatric Lyme disease is explaining it to teachers or coaches – children’s symptoms are so varied, and can change radically from day to day.
 Sometimes symptoms of tick-borne infections can mimic OCD, ADD, learning disabilities, or mood disorders.